Suspect in murder of woman at high-end Hamptons resort dead in apparent suicide

 Sources also confirmed to ABC News that the suspected killer appears to have been the boyfriend of the victim.

-Law enforcement says the suspect checked into the Shou Sugi Ban House with Khorramdel, and was last seen leaving the spa Monday morning without her.
+Law enforcement says the suspect checked into the Shou Sugi Ban House with Rosas, and was last seen leaving the spa Monday morning without her.

 Her body was discovered later in the day by a worker.
 It was described as a violent, bloody scene, immediately recognizable as a homicide.